Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 It's no more complicated than that.

-But now you've got this this guy, uh Mahmood Ahmadinizad, and he's rattling all these sabers, and and like most people, they don't know if Red is a lunatic or whether this is an act.
+And like most people, they don't know if he's a lunatic or whether this is an act.

-He said, Yes, world, there is a silent Arab majority that believes that 17th century Islam is not fit for 21st century challenges, that women do not have to look like walking black tents, that men do not have to wear beards and robes, act like lunatics, and run around blowing themselves up in order to enjoy 72 virgins in paradise.
+That men do not have to wear beards and robes, act like lunatics, and run around blowing themselves up in order to enjoy 72 virgins in paradise.

-And yes, we, the silent Arab majority, do not believe that writers, secular or otherwise, should be killed or banned for expressing their views, or that the rest of our creative elite, from movemakers to playwrights, actors, painters, sculptors, and fashion models, should be vetted by Neanderthal Muslim Imams who have never read a book in their dim, miserable lives.
+And yes, we, the silent Arab majority, do not believe that writers, secular or otherwise, should be killed or banned for expressing their views, or that the rest of our creative elite, from movie makers to playwrights, actors, painters, sculptors, and fashion models, should be vetted by Neanderthal Muslim Imams who have never read a book in their dim, miserable lives.

 More important, we are not silent any longer.